-- Preview Email Newsletter

 Penn State student organizations and units at campuses across the commonwealth are offering events during National Women's History Month, held during the month of March each year.

-According to the National Women's History Alliance (NWHA), the theme of National Women's History Month this year is "Leading the Cha more PR
+According to the National Women's History Alliance (NWHA), the theme of National Women's History Month this year is "Leading the Change: Women Shaping a Sustainable Future."
+The them more PR

 Penn State-Lehigh Valley: Faculty and Students Showcase AI Innovation at National Conference (10)